 - The costs of mistakes: think about errors to do with data entry and the time it takes to correct.
 What value can be given to this?
 Could this even lead to lost customers?
 Are there fewer mistakes or more?
 Minimizing the amount of data entry required can reduce mistakes and costs.

 - Value due to improved management decisions: if you believe that 80% of problems can be due to poor management decisions, then this could be a huge saving.
 Because the CRM is providing higher visibility and the provision of accurate and essential information, then decisions should be made faster and more accurately.
 Working out a sum may be hard but it is worth doing.
 Try looking at the hours that may have been wasted resolving customer complaints, multiplying by a managerial hourly rate.

 - Value due to improved functionality: has your competitive advantage increased?
 Are your communications with clients more timely and efficient, saving you money?
 Try and quantify this in terms of value.
-Look at time saved when dealing with customer queries and improved speed of processes.
+Most businesses implement a CRM to increase efficiency and improve their functionality according to a recent CRM report, this can be anything from time saved when dealing with customer queries and improved speed of processes.
 This can then be equated to an hours x hourly rate cost ratio.